AhmedZeyadTareq/Classification_Drones-vs-Airplane/README.md

 Classify images as planes or drones instantly using a deep learning model built with Python and Streamlit.

 🎯 Features
-*✅ Instant Predictions – Upload an image and get results in seconds.
+*✅ Instant Predictions – Upload an image and get results in seconds.<br>
 *✅ Deep Learning Powered – Uses a pre-trained TensorFlow/Keras model.
 *✅ User-Friendly – Simple and intuitive Streamlit UI.
 *✅ Optimized Performance – Efficient image preprocessing for fast inference.